Last Updated: 8 August 2023

 Collar, tag and microchips

-It is the law that your dog, while in a public place, must wear a collar with your address and phone number inscribed on it, or on a disc attached to the collar.
+By law your dog, while in a public place, must wear a collar with your address and phone number inscribed on it.

 Failure to do so could result in prosecution and a fine of up to £5,000.
 Even if your dog is microchipped it still has to wear a collar and tag.